Crime Time: Premise

-Shifty (The Criminal) perpetrates crimes from the sublime to the ridiculous - and never quite pulls them off, resulting in hilarious consequences.
+Shifty (The Criminal) perpetrates crimes from the sublime to the ridiculous – and never quite pulls them off, resulting in hilarious consequences.
 It is rendered in a graphic style reminiscent of classic UPA shorts.

 Crime Time gives the viewer a brief but comical look at the irony of crime.
 Taking on the spirit of old-world cartoons, the series uses sight gags and pacing to bring about a comedic scenario.
-Produced in a combination of Flash and CGI animation, the creators utilize classic elements of story telling to give this series a unique personality.
+Produced in a combination of Flash and CGI animation, the creators utilize classic elements of storytelling to give this series a unique personality.
 The series, which consists of shorts varying in length from 90 to 180 seconds, introduces a comic anti-hero character Shifty (The Criminal) who seems to always be just moments away from successfully beating the system only to have his plans derailed by some unforeseeable circumstance.

 Characters

-Shifty– The Show's main villain protagonist in the series.
+Shifty – The series' main villain protagonist.

-The Fat Cop- A unnamed overweight police officer.
+The Fat Cop – An unnamed overweight police officer.
 He partners up with The Skinny Cop.

-Lance the Skinny Cop- A thin police officer and the partner of The Fat Cop.
+Lance the Skinny Cop - A thin police officer and the partner of The Fat Cop.

-Female Robber- A Female Robber who is Shifty's one time Girlfriend who only appears in The Girlfriend episode.
+Female Robber – A female robber who is Shifty's one-time girlfriend who only appears in The Girlfriend episode.